-Version Release Date Description 2.0D 09/14/1995 Initial Release of DRAFT COPY 2.0M 12/12/1995 Final draft released, with the following changes: Specified that dmiStorageBase (Function 50h) and NVStorageBase (Function 55h) must be paragraph-aligned.
-Added Command value to change a string to function 52h; Command enumeration values modified.
-Removed redundant enumerations from Processor Family list Corrected Memory Subsystem Example Corrected/clarified Indexed I/O access-methods for event-log; Access Method enumeration values and Access Method Address union modified Added clarifications to some of the event log types 2.00 03/06/1996 Final release, with the following changes: Specified that all structures end with a terminating NULL, even if the formatted portion of the structure contains string-reference fields and all the string fields are set to 0.
+elease ate Description 9/14/1995 2/12/1995 Initial Release of DRAFT COPY Final draft released, with the following changes: • Specified that dmiStorageBase (Function 50h) and NVStorageBase (Function 55h) must be paragraph-aligned. • Added Command value to change a string to function 52h; Command enumeration values modified. • Removed redundant enumerations from Processor Family list • Corrected Memory Subsystem Example • Corrected/clarified Indexed I/O access-methods for event-log; Access Method enumeration values and Access Method Address union modified • Added clarifications to some of the event log types 2.00 03/ 8/06/1996 Final release, with the following changes: Specified that all structures end with a terminating NULL, even if the formatted portion of the structure contains string-reference fields and all the string fields are set to 0.
 Corrected the Memory Subsystem Example, handles are now correctly created with a 'dw'.
 Fixed formatting of some bit definition fields and function examples.
-2.00.1 07/18/1996 Minor updates for new technology and clarifications.
-Added definitions for Pentium[®] Pro, Burst EDO, and SDRAM.
-2.1 06/16/1997 Added clarifications to the Memory Controller Error Status.
-Added definition for static table interface, to allow the information to be accessed from new operating systems, see 2.1 Table Convention on page 13.
+2.00.1 07/ 7/18/1996 Minor updates for new technology and clarifications.
+Added definitions for Pentium® Pro, Burst EDO, and SDRAM.
+Added clarifications to the Memory Controller Error Status.
+2.1 06/ 3/16/1997 Added definition for static table interface, to allow the information to be accessed from new operating systems, see 2.1 Table Convention on page 11.
 In addition: Changed references to DMI BIOS to SMBIOS throughout; these changes are unmarked.
 Added SubFunction DMI_CLEAR_EVENT_LOG2 to Function 54h - SMBIOS Control.
 For those structure entries that are string numbers, changed the Value field definition of the field from Varies to STRING throughout; these changes are unmarked.
 BIOS Information structure: Added support for 4-digit year and additional BIOS Characteristics via Characteristics Extension Byte 1.
 System Information structure: Added Wakeup Type and UUID fields.
-System Enclosure and Chassis structure: Added Bootup State, Power Supply State, Thermal State, and Security Status to allow the DMTF Physical Container Global Table to be populated.
+System Information at Chassis structure: Added Bootup State, Power Supply State, Thermal State, and Security Status to allow the DMTF[Physical Container Global Table to be populated.
 Processor Information structure: Voltage value can now be specified, rather than using bit-flags, and added enumeration values for Pentium® Pro, Pentium® II, and Slot 1.
 Also added notes to this section, indicating that the enumerated values for the structure are assigned by the DMTF.
 This structure was also updated to include the Cache Information handles identifying the L1, L2, and L3 caches associated with the processor.
 Memory Controller Information structure: Added Enabled Error Correcting field.
 Also added note that this structure can never be updated to add string values, to preserve backwards compatibility.
 Cache Information structure: Added Speed, Error Correction Type, Type, and Associativity fields.
 Port Connector Information structure: Added enumerated values to Connector Types and Port Types.
 System Slots structure: Added AGP enumeration values to Slot Type field.
-BIOS Language Information structure: Added abbreviated described.
-Added note that this structure can never be updated to include string values, to preserve backwards compatibility.
-Added Physical Memory Array, Memory Device, Memory Error Information, Memory Array Mapped Address, and Memory Device Mapped Address structures to support the population of the DMTF Enhanced Physical Memory groups.
-Added Built-in Pointing Device structure to support the population of the DMTF Pointing Device group.
-Added Portable Battery structure to support the population of the DMTF Portable Battery group.
-Added appendices that contain a structure checklist and table-convention parsing pseudo-code.
+BIOS Language Information structure: Added abbreviated-format for language strings and corrected example.
+System Event Log structure: OEM-specific Access Methods can now be defined, added standard log header definitions, and a mechanism to allow the log entry's variable data format